waleedyaseen/rscp/README.md

  page.

 ### Usage
-To compile all of the source files within a directory you can use the following example: `java.exe -jar packer.jar -i src -o bin --symbols sym`
+To compile all the source files within a directory you can use the following example: `java.exe -jar packer.jar -i src -o bin --symbols sym`

 Upon executing, the compiler will collect all supported configuration files from `src` folder and place the compiled binary files into `bin`.
 Upon every sucessful compilation, the compiler will automatically update the symbols in the `sym` directory.